Engrove/Engrove-Audio-Tools-2.0/docs/ai_protocols/md2yml_protocol_loader.md

   - id: S7
     title: "Prepare for Next Conversion Cycle"
     rule: "After delivery, clear previous file content from active memory and emit only the `frc.template_prompt_sv`.
 Do NOT auto-convert anything."
-    why_md: "Continuous, memory-safe loop with no auto-run."
+    why_md: "Continuous, memory‑safe loop with no auto‑run."

 # ==============================================================================
 # DEPLOYMENT NOTES